pivotal-cf/docs-pivotalcf-console/index.html.md

 title: Using the Apps Manager
 ---

-This section provides help with using the web-based console application for managing users, organizations, spaces, and applications.
+This section provides help with using the web-based Apps Manager application for managing users, organizations, spaces, and applications.

 ## Table of Contents